Project ethics council - PEC

 Membership

-Membership of the PEC is voluntary and drawn from the TREAT-NMD partner network, interest groups and invited external members.
+Membership of the PEC is voluntary and drawn from the initial TREAT-NMD partner network, interest groups and invited external members.
 Members with special expertise, patient representatives, and other relevant groups may be co-opted as necessary.

 Annemieke Aartsma-Rus

-Associate Professor - Leiden University Medical Center
+Professor - Leiden University Medical Center

 Alessandra Ferlini